Southwestern United States: Vegetation and terrain

 Vegetation of the southwest includes various types of yucca, along with saguaro cactus, barrel cactus, prickly pear cactus, desert spoon, creosote bush, sagebrush, and greasewood.
 Many native cacti grow throughout Nevada, Utah, Colorado, and west Texas.
 Steppe is also located all over the high plains areas in Colorado, New Mexico, and Texas.
 The mountains of the southwestern states have large tracts of alpine trees.
+There are also many pinyons and juniper species native to the southwest.